 By temperament and in the content of his politics, Rorty is the least extreme of the leading postmodernists.
 This is apparent in the kind of language he uses in his political discourse.
 Language is a tool of social interaction, and one's model of social interaction dictates what kind of tool language is used as.
 Rorty sees a great deal of pain and suffering in the world and much conflict between groups, so language is to him primarily a tool of conflict resolution.
-To that end, his language pushes "empathy," "sensitivity," and "toleration" - although he also suggests that those virtues may apply only within the range of our "ethnocentric" predicament: "we must, in practice, privilege our own group," he writes, which implies that "there are lots of views which we simply cannot take seriously."
+To that end, his language pushes "empathy," "sensitivity," and "toleration"-although he also suggests that those virtues may apply only within the range of our "ethnocentric" predicament: "we must, in practice, privilege our own group," he writes, which implies that "there are lots of views which we simply cannot take seriously."4 severely limited than does Rorty.

-Most other postmodernists, however, see the conflicts between groups as more brutal and our prospects for empathy as more severely limited than does Rorty.
 Using language as a tool of conflict resolution is therefore not on their horizon.
 In a conflict that cannot reach peaceful resolution, the kind of tool that one wants is a weapon.
 And so given the conflict models of social relations that dominate postmodern discourse, it makes perfect sense that to most postmodernists language is primarily a weapon.